 Research the humanitarian sector and keep up-to-date with current issues

 It's important to understand how the sector works and understand current issues facing aid workers.
 Check out our resources centre to find publications on humanitarian issues and standards.
-Regularly check news and other information websites, such as Alertnet and read books and publicactions relating to aid work and development issues.
+Regularly check news and other information websites, such as ReliefWeb and trust.org, and read books and publications relating to aid work and development issues.

 "It's not what you know..."

 As with many careers it is not always what you know, but who you know.
 Take as many opportunities as possible to network and meet those already working in the sector, RedR events are a great place to start.
 One of the key benefits of attending workshops and other entry level RedR courses is the chance to speak to people who have worked in the field.